-If there’s an area to avoid here, it’s the slums at the outskirts of city, where extremely poor people live.
+If there’s an area to avoid here, it’s the slums on the outskirts of the city, where extremely poor people live.

 - Visas - There are 33 nations that can obtain a one-month visit visa upon arriving at Doha, and many countries have downgraded their friendships with the country, including some that have even placed a diplomatic embargo between them and Qatar, so if you are not sure about your visa status, you should consult the nearest embassy of Qatar.